GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 # Maven sheet

 Below a lot of annotated .xml file with all of the relevant tags that can be used in Maven's pom.xml.
 To be used as a reference.
-It looks messy, work in progress.
+It is a work in progress.
 I used Maven documentation and ChatGPT as guide.
 [This page](https://maven.apache.org/pom.html) gives much explanation and I used it a lot.

 Nice example for a pom.xml in action: [Maven's base pom](https://github.com/apache/maven/blob/master/pom.xml)